zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - Click on the *Edit* (pencil) option that appears.

-    - In the bottom panel, click on the *plus icon* to the right of the Role dropdown menu to add a new role.
+    - In the bottom panel, click on the *plus icon* to the right of the *Role* dropdown menu to add a new role.

-    - In the Create Role popup dialog, enter *Store Manager* as the role name and click the OK button.
+    - In the *Create Role* popup dialog, enter *Store Manager* as the role name and click the *OK* button.

-    - Repeat the above steps for the *Process Reviewer* swimlane to create a new role called Regional Manager.
+    - Repeat the above steps for the *Process Reviewer* swimlane to create a new role called *Regional Manager*.

 12. Your new roles, displayed at the left, now properly identify the swimlanes.
-Store managers can execute Submit Request and Resubmit while regional managers can execute Approve Request:
+Store Managers can execute Submit Request and Resubmit while Regional Managers can execute Approve Request:

     ![](./media/image49.png)